Aircon

 These are the calls that come in most weeks, and roughly what each one runs.

-Aircon dripping water indoors is almost always a clogged drain line, which is $80–$130 to flush.
+Aircon dripping water indoors is almost always a clogged drain line, which is the most common cause of a leaking aircon and is $80–$130 to flush.
 Sometimes it's a frozen coil from restricted airflow ($90–$150), and occasionally a cracked drain pan ($100–$160).
 We'll diagnose before quoting.

-Outdoor unit running but indoor blowing room-temperature air is usually a failed capacitor on the outdoor unit, which is $120–$180 to replace.
+Outdoor unit running but indoor blowing room-temperature air is one of the more common reasons an aircon stops blowing cold, and is usually a failed capacitor on the outdoor unit, which is $120–$180 to replace.
 Less commonly, it's the compressor itself, in which case the unit usually needs to be replaced rather than repaired.

 Aircon won't turn on at all — first thing we check is the MCB at your DB box.
-Sometimes it's tripped and you don't even know.
+Sometimes it's tripped and you don't even know — and there are several reasons an HDB circuit trips that have nothing to do with the aircon itself.
 If that's the only issue, the call is just our diagnostic fee.
 After that, we check remote batteries (which catches more people than you'd think), then the control board.
 Total cost usually $80–$180.

 Control board fault — the brain of the indoor unit.
 If it can't read the room temperature, it won't signal the compressor to start.
 Diagnosis plus replacement is $150–$300 depending on the brand.
 Daikin and Mitsubishi-Heavy boards usually run higher.